playswap-org/play-docs/business-partnerships.md

 ## Listing on PlaySwap

-Anyone can list any CRO token on PlaySwap.
+Anyone can list any BNB token on PlaySwap.
 There is no need to contact our team or ask for permission.
 Everything you need to do is to add liquidity to the liquidity pool.
 Once added, users can trade your token by entering your token's contract address.

 ### - Is it possible to add my token to the default list?
 PlaySwap does not accept requests to add tokens to the approved list.
 You will need to contact us to add your token to the default list.